GJCollins/UCI-online-retail-cleaning/README.md

 **Goal:** Build an analysis-ready dataset from the UCI Online Retail data by detecting and remediating data quality issues (missing IDs, duplicates, returns, zero/negative prices, extreme outliers), and document the business impact of each decision.

+**Outcome:** Cleaned and validated 540K retail transactions (UCI Online Retail dataset) using SQL to ensure analysis-ready data for customer segmentation.
+Removed 28% of low-quality records and 31% of revenue while retaining 98% of customers.

 ## Highlights
 - **Reproducible SQL pipeline** from raw → deduped → clean with indexes and validation.
 - **Quantified impacts** on rows and revenue for each cleaning rule.